msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 >  sudo zypper install winetricks

-and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) after selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
 This is then installed with:

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

 ***Note*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.

-## Running circularMT
+## Running a Windows program such as circularMT

 ```Wine``` was then used to run circularMT with the following command: